-1. To which an election to be treated as a REMIC applies for the tax year and all prior tax years,

-2. All of the interests in which are regular interests or residual interests,

-3. That has one (and only one) class of residual interests and all distributions, if any, with respect to such interests are pro rata, arrangements have been designed to ensure that (a) residual interests are not held by disqualified organizations (as defined in section 860E(e)(5)), and (b) information needed to apply section 860E(e) will be made available by the entity.
+- 1. To which an election to be treated as a REMIC applies for the tax year and all prior tax years, - 2.
+All of the interests in which are regular interests or residual interests, - That has one (and only one) class of residual interests and all distributions, if any, with respect to such interests are pro rata, - 4.
+Substantially all of the assets of which consist of qualified mortgages and permitted investments (as of the close of the 3rd month beginning after the startup day (defined in the instructions for Item B, on page 4) and at all times thereafter), - 5.
+That has a calendar tax year, and - 6.
+For which reasonable arrangements have been designed to ensure that (a) residual interests are not held by disqualified organizations (as defined in section 860E(e)(5)), and (b)

+information needed to apply section 860E(e) will be made available by the entity.